aididican/MFNET/MFNET.md

 This document is meant to be a reference guide for zOS practicioners.
 Oriented mostly to Communications Server configuration, troubleshooting and related applications.

 -----------------------------------------
+Check a Certificate Signing Request (CSR) openssl req -text -noout -verify -in CSR.csr
+Check a private key
+openssl rsa -in privateKey.key -check
+Check a certificate
+openssl x509 -in certificate.crt -text -noout
+Check a PKCS#12 file (.pfx or .p12) openssl pkcs12 -info -in keyStore.p12

+Check an MD5 hash of the public key to ensure that it matches with what is in a CSR or private key openssl x509 -noout -modulus -in certificate.crt | openssl md5 openssl rsa -noout -modulus -in privateKey.key | openssl md5 openssl req -noout -modulus -in CSR.csr | openssl md5 Check an SSL connection.
+All the certificates (including Intermediates) should be displayed openssl s_client -connect www.paypal.com:443

+Convert a DER file (.crt .cer .der) to PEM openssl x509 -inform der -in certificate.cer -out certificate.pem Convert a PEM file to DER openssl x509 -outform der -in certificate.pem -out certificate.der Convert a PKCS#12 file (.pfx .p12) containing a private key and certificates to PEM openssl pkcs12 -in keyStore.pfx -out keyStore.pem -nodes

 # INDEX